oefsv/ulti-players/README.md

 ## Development

 ### clone production database
-`backend\ultimate_frisbee_management\scripts\clone_production_to_local_db.sh` backsup the production environment copies it to the local filesystem loads it into the local database and deletes all the backup files. with this you can create a copy of the production environment within minutes.
+`backend\ultimate_frisbee_management\scripts\clone_production_to_local_db.sh` backs up the production environment, copies it to the local filesystem, loads it into the local database and deletes all the backup files. with this you can create a copy of the production environment within minutes.
 Requires ssh access to the production host. ;D

 # Frontend
 # Develop